cdapio/cdap/docs/developer-guide/source/intro.rst

 Designing Big Data applications using **Continuuity Reactor™** provides a clear separation between infrastructure components and application code.

-Reactor functions as a middle-tier application platform, exposing simple, high-level abstractions to perform data collection, processing, storage and serving.
+Reactor functions as a middle-tier application platform, exposing simple, high-level abstractions to perform data collection, processing, storage and query.
 A single unified architecture to perform these four tasks, with interoperability designed into the framework.
-Horizontal scalability is derived from the underlying *Apache Hadoop* layer, while the **Continuuity Reactor** APIs reduce the application complexity and development time.
+Horizontal scalability is derived from the underlying Hadoop layer, while the **Continuuity Reactor** APIs reduce the application complexity and development time.

 .. image:: /doc-assets/_images/ArchitectureDiagram_3.png

 Continuuity Reactor Overview
 ============================
-Under the covers, **Continuuity Reactor** is a Java-based, integrated data and application framework that layers on top of Apache Hadoop®, Apache HBase, and other Hadoop ecosystem components.
+Under the covers, **Continuuity Reactor** is a Java-based, integrated data and application framework that layers on top of Hadoop, HBase, and other Hadoop ecosystem components.
 It provides an application server over Hadoop and a development framework that allows any Java developer to build Big Data applications.

 Integrated Framework